Chinese Grammar: Part 2 - Much to do about 了

 Set phrases with 了

-了 is used in different types of set phrases; the main ones being those that indicate imminent action, and those that form “excessive” sentences.
+了 is used in different types of set phrases; the main ones indicate imminent action or form “excessive” sentences.
 Let’s start with imminent action.

 When you want to indicate something is about to happen, you can be sure you’ll be using 了, usually paired with 要 and / or 快.
 Here are the most common set phrases you’ll come across.
 They all convey a certain sense of urgency.